Table of Contents

 6. Day Lilies

-Another beautiful option, Day Lilies are directly associated with motherhood in a lot of cultures, regardless of their color.
+Another beautiful option is, Day Lilies are directly associated with motherhood in a lot of cultures, regardless of their color.
 This makes them an ideal choice for the holiday and they do come in lots of gorgeous colors such as yellow, orange, and more.

 Camellias are great for mothers that don’t like bouquets but prefer living plants.
 These far-eastern flowers represent gratitude and longevity which fits perfectly with the Mother’s Day theme.
 Plus, they are also stunningly beautiful and vary in color.